awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-backup.md

 ## Disabling trusted access with AWS Backup<a name="integrate-disable-ta-backup"></a>

-For information about the permissions needed to disable trusted access, see [Permissions required to disable trusted access](orgs_integrate_services.md#orgs_trusted_access_disable_perms)\.
+For information about the permissions needed to enable trusted access, see [Permissions required to enable trusted access](orgs_integrate_services.md#orgs_trusted_access_perms)\.

 AWS Backup requires trusted access with AWS Organizations to enable monitoring of backup, restore, and copy jobs across your organization's accounts\.
 If you disable trusted access AWS Backup, you lose the ability to view jobs outside of the current account\.
 The AWS Backup role that AWS Backup creates remains\.
 If you later re\-enable trusted access, AWS Backup continues to operate as before, without the need for you to reconfigure the service\.

+You can disable trusted access using only the Organizations console or tools\.

-On the Organizations side, you can disable trusted access by using either the AWS Organizations console, by running a AWS CLI command, or by calling an API operation in one of the AWS SDKs\.
+You can disable trusted access by using either the AWS Organizations console, by running an Organizations AWS CLI command, or by calling an Organizations API operation in one of the AWS SDKs\.

-**Important**
-We strongly recommend that where possible, you use the AWS Backup console or tools to disable integration with Organizations so that AWS Backup can perform any cleanup steps that it requires\.
-Proceed with these steps only if you can’t disable integration using the other service’s tools\.
-If you are the administrator of only AWS Organizations and not AWS Backup, wait until the administrator of AWS Backup tells you that they disabled integration with that service’s console or tools, and that any resources have been cleaned up\.

 ------
 #### [ Old console ]

-**To disable trusted service access**
+**To disable trusted service access using the Organizations console**

 1. Sign in to the [AWS Organizations console](https://console.aws.amazon.com/organizations)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization’s management account\.